 Ombudsman Services is approved by organisations such as Chartered Trading Standards Institute, Ofcom, and Ofgem as a certified Alternative Dispute Resolution provider.
 This approval is reviewed periodically.

-Our POPLA service is frequently audited by independent auditors appointed by ISPA.
-The POPLA team reports to and is supported by a board and executive team.
-Find more information about the Ombudsman Services board.
+The POPLA team reports to and is supported by a board and executive team at Ombudsman Services.

 POPLA’s Lead Adjudicator is John Gallagher.
 John is an Ombudsman with 11 years’ experience in handling complex disputes.
 He has helped consumers and businesses resolve over 5,000 complaints across a number of sectors including energy, communications, copyright licensing, and parking.
 John is an accredited mediator and is currently undertaking a Masters in Dispute Resolution.
 John has lead responsibility for decision-making and decision quality at POPLA.

 There are approximately 30 POPLA trained assessors from various backgrounds with many years of dispute resolution experience.
 Our impartial POPLA assessors go through a rigorous recruitment process and are subject to an intensive training scheme prior to working live cases.
 After a robust accreditation process, assessors have regular quality assurance checks on their work to ensure that processes are being followed correctly and decision accuracy remains high.
 Your appeal will be independently reviewed by one of our professional assessors taking into consideration the relevant law, guidance and standards and the BPA Code of Practice.

 The assessor will review the evidence supplied by both parties to establish what happened during the incident.
 If it is relevant to the specific appeal, the assessor will consider whether the parking operator has correctly abided by the British Parking Association Code of Practice and relevant law.